wfondrie/ppx/docs/examples.rst

+..
+I've removed this for now, because it appears the PRIDE module in bioservices is broken :(

-ppx + bioservices
+ppx + BioServices
 =================

-The :code:`bioservices` Python package provides access to a number of bioinformatics services.
+The `BioServices <https://bioservices.readthedocs.io>`_ Python package provides access to a number of bioinformatics services.
 In their own words:

     "BioServices is a Python package that provides access to many Bioinformatics Web Services (e.g., UniProt) and a framework to easily